chuanconggao/extratools/docs/functions/rangetools.md

     - The first bin is labelled by `leftmost`, which is `-inf` in default.

-!!! warning
+!!! danger
-    `thresholds` must be a list.
+    `thresholds` must be a sorted list.

 ``` python
 histogram(